 The heterogeneity of modern enterprise environments that include both on-premise data centers and diverse cloud platforms poses a number of security vulnerabilities.
-They may include cloud account compromises, data exposures, cryptojacking. etc. Using multiple clouds complicates the security strategy.
-Among organizations who had at least one security incident during the preceding 12 months, the number of organizations that use multiple clouds is 20% larger than those who use a single public cloud (44% and 24%, respectively).
+They may include cloud account compromises, data exposures, cryptojacking. etc. Using multiple clouds complicates the cloud technology security strategy.
+Among organizations that had at least one security incident during the preceding 12 months, the number of organizations that use multiple clouds is 20% larger than those that use a single public cloud (44% and 24%, respectively).

 Back up your data